airbytehq/airbyte/docs/integrations/sources/yotpo.md

 # Yotpo

-This page contains the setup guide and reference information for the [Yotpo](https://apidocs.yotpo.com/reference/welcome) source
+This page contains the setup guide and reference information for the [Yotpo](https://apidocs.yotpo.com/reference/welcome) source.

 ## Prerequisites

-Access Token (which acts as bearer token) is mandate for this connector to work, It could be generated from the auth token call (ref - https://apidocs.yotpo.com/reference/yotpo-authentication).
+An Access Token, which acts as bearer token, is required for this connector to work.
+You can generate it from the [authentication endpoint](https://apidocs.yotpo.com/reference/yotpo-authentication).

 ## Setup guide

 ### Step 1: Set up Yotpo connection

-- Generate an Yotpo access token via auth endpoint (ref - https://apidocs.yotpo.com/reference/yotpo-authentication)
+- Generate an Yotpo access token using the [authentication endpoint](https://apidocs.yotpo.com/reference/yotpo-authentication).
 - Setup params (All params are required)
 - Available params
   - access_token: The generated access token